-Concerning the influence of the strange and charm quarks, the consensus is that the strange quark has a strong influence in the transition region, while the charm quark does not have any influence up to about 300 MeV, where it starts contributing to the EoS.
-6. The Equation of State for $N_f = 2$ and $N_f = 2 + 1 + 1$ Using the integral method.
-Trace anomaly for $N_f = 2$
+Concerning the influence of the strange and charm quarks, the consensus is that the strange quark has a strong influence in the transition region, while the charm quark does not have any influence up to about 300 MeV.

+There the charm quark starts contributing to the EoS.